Hi, I’m Dave Albrechta.

 Since 2023, I have completed three mediation trainings and the ACE Coach Training Program.
 Today, I blend those skills to help clients engage with the legal system in ways that align with their values — and to support lawyers navigating transitions similar to my own.

-Outside of work, I am passionate about international travel, extended wilderness backpacking trips, fly fishing small high-country streams, travelling North America in our 1997 VW Eurovan and spending time with my wife and our two sons.
+Outside of work, I am passionate about international travel, extended wilderness backpacking trips, fly fishing small high-country streams, traveling North America in our 1997 VW Eurovan and spending time with my wife and our two sons.